oceanasterism/oceanasterism/README.md

-shoutout to the ppl(s) who copied some of my pony skins ENTIRELY even though i just made some of them HOURS or DAYS ago, i hate-love y'all <3 watch me put y'all in a GitHub gallery, if i see some of you or my friends does. 🫶
+shoutout to the ppl(s) who copied some of my pony skins ENTIRELY even though i just made some of them HOURS or DAYS ago, i hate-love y'all <3 watch me put y'all in a rentry gallery, if i see some of you or my friends does. 🫶

 ALSO HUGE THANKS FOR COLORING MY [TREE](https://colormytree.me/2024/01JE9BFHHT5JXFM1W4WKA4SYAV)! ill put my replies on my strawpage soon!